Alonso-del-Arte/chess/doc/Etiquette.md

 If your opponent does make such an invalid move, then you might say something like "You're in check."

-And of course among grandmasters, FINISH WRITING
+And of course among grandmasters, calling checks and checkmates is unnecessary, as they know well enough to notice them, and often in advance, so that games frequently end well before checkmate is obvious to a beginner.

 ### Asking to take a move back